-Officer Herman Fleishman and Sergeant George Garrett gave their lives in the line of duty.
+Officer Herman Fleishman, Sergeant George Garrett and Officer Gerardo A. Silva gave their lives in the line of duty.
 Officer Fleishman was struck by a vehicle while he was standing by the side of the road arresting a suspect.
 Sergeant Garrett was shot during a bank robbery as he pushed an employee out of the line of fire, saving her life.
 Each year on the anniversary of their deaths, all Department members honor the memory of these men by reading their individual stories aloud at shift briefings, and the flags are flown at half staff for the day.

 Officer Herman Graham Fleishman

 Tour of Duty: 1927 – January 22, 1939